Maintenance in Managed Service for OpenSearch

 - Other maintenance activities.

 A major DBMS version update is not part of maintenance.
-For more information about major version changes, see OpenSearch version upgrade.
+For more information about upgrading between major versions, see OpenSearch version upgrade.

 Maintenance window